 After winning several key battles in and around Texas, the two sides began to sue for peace, but negotiations broke down.
 The US army then marched into Mexican territory and captured the city of Veracruz, and they entered and occupied the Mexican capital, Mexico City.
 This led the Mexican president at the time, Antonio Lopez de Santa Ana, to flee and sue for peace.
 In the terms of the peace agreement, known as the Treaty of Guadalupe Hidalgo, the Rio Grande was established as the southern border of Texas, and Mexico ceded the territories of California, New Mexico, Nevada, Colorado, Arizona, and Utah to the United States in exchange for $15 million.

 The Mexican-American War was yet another boost for American nationalism.
 It was during this war that the famous Battle of the Alamo was fought, which further entrenched figures such as Daniel Boone and Davy Crockett as symbols of the American frontier, and Zachary Taylor, the general who led the US army into Mexico, achieved such fame from the war that he won a landslide victory for president in 1848.
-However, the acquisition of such a large area of new territory once again brought the issue of slavery to the forefront of American politics and restarted a conflict that could not be solved without a devastating Civil War.
+However, the acquisition of such a large area of new territory once again brought the issue of slavery to the forefront of American politics.
+The Wilmot Proviso, which was an attempt by Northern abolitionists to ban slavery from the territories acquired from Mexico, failed to become law, but t succeded at restarting a conflict that could not be solved without a devastating Civil War.

 The Compromise of 1850